AidLite Python API Documentation

 Initialize init()

-Description | Constructs an Interpreter type object using the data managed by the Context object. |
+Description | Use the various data managed by the Context object to construct an Interpreter type object. |

-Parameters | context : Context object instance, which manages Model and Config objects containing model data, configuration data, etc. |
+Parameters | context: Context object instance.
+It manages Model and Config objects, which contain model data, configuration data, etc. |

-Return Value | Normal: 0 . |
+Return Value | Normal: 0 |

-Exception: Non-zero. |
+Exception: Non-zero |

 result = aidlite.interpreter.init()